-Taking a slight step back, with about four hours of idle run time on the new engine, I not only upgraded the filter (the before and after shown above), but I sent a sample of the "break-in" oil to Blackstone.
-Although I've mentioned Mobil1, I actually used a non-synthetic oil for the first fill, and will use it for a few hundred miles until I switch back to the M1.
+Taking a slight step back, after about four hours of idle run time on the new engine, I not only upgraded the filter (the before and after shown above), but I sent a sample of the "break-in" oil to Blackstone.
+Although I've mentioned Mobil1, I actually used a non-synthetic oil for the first fill, and then used it for a few hundred miles before I switched back to the M1.
 While there are specifically labeled "break-in" oils on the market, I went with the trusty Shell Rotella 15W-40 diesel oil.
 Yes, it's labeled as a diesel oil, but that is because it has a higher ZDDP count beneficial to hard-driven diesel engines.
 Even with just an easy four hours on the engine, the Blackstone Used Oil Analysis, or "UOA", showed that the Shell oil is some pretty decent stuff.

-Even with Shell showing good numbers (I'll also get another sample after driving with it), I'll still be going back to an M1 synthetic oil for full-time operation as the miles were adding up.
-My new oil of choice, with similar ZDDP values as the High-Mileage oil, will be the European Car Formula 0W-40 - one of the better products from Mobil.
+Even with Shell showing good numbers, I ultimately went back to an M1 synthetic oil for full-time operation as the miles were adding up.
+My new oil of choice, with higher ZDDP values is the European Car Formula 0W-40 - one of the better products from Mobil.
 No, it's not a "zero-weight" oil, it is still a 40-weight, as indicated by the suffix.
 The prefix simply tells you the cold-flow "pumpability" of the oil: the lower the number, the easier it will flow when cold - perfect for start-up.
 The "0W" does not indicate that the oil is a zero-weight in the winter!
 In this case (and in all), that wouldn't make sense.
 You couldn't have an oil that would be a "0W" when cold and a "40" when hot since that would imply it would be thicker as it heated up.
 Clear as used oil!

 Note: The DOHC engines have been using 5W-30 oil since they first hit the streets.
 Sometime in the early 2000's, thanks to the government's all-wise Corporate Average Fuel Economy (CAFE) standards, Ford made the switch to the lighter oil to show improvements in mileage spread out among all models.
 In simplest terms, the thinner oil will produce less drag on the engine, theoretically improving the MPG's (the thinner oil, however, is less "durable").
 It's a ridiculously small number, but when it's factored in across a lot of engines in a lot of cars, driving a lot of miles, apparently it means something.
 As an example, a Motorcraft 5W-20 product description even promises a "significant improvement in fuel economy" over the previous 30-weight oils.
 If it's in print, and on the internet, it must be true.

-I'm not actually a fan of "bling", especially under the hood, but I did enjoy adding a few items that look great without deviating much from the factory presentation.
+I'm not actually a fan of "bling", especially under the hood, but I did enjoy adding a few things that look perfect with the times.
 Although some items like the "C/C" plates, oil separator, and intake happen to fit right in, those were purely a matter of function over form which turned out well anyway.
 Still, I had to add a little more of the personal touch.

-On the small side, my replacement oil cap is also different, which can be seen above.
-Note that it has "Engine Oil" on it (which matches the dip-stick) rather than the factory "SAE 5W20".
+On the small side, and still referencing the cam covers, my oil cap was replaced: it has "Engine Oil" on it (which matches the dip-stick) rather than the factory "SAE 5W20".
 If you are overly picky about something like this and would like to replace your OEM cap - especially if you have ceased using a 5W-20 oil - it's easy enough to get this one through Ford or any of their vendors.
 The Motorcraft part number is EC-743.

-Also on the small side, something that was a real recent addition which fits right on top of the supercharger: a decorative cover plate, as shown above, before the transformation.
-It is something new from the SVT Store, and looks perfect on the Eaton housing.
+Also on the small side, something that looked good while the stock supercharger was still in place: a decorative cover plate, as shown above, before the transformation.
+It is something relatively new from the SVT Store, and is perfect for the Eaton housing.
 Even better, it is very inexpensive, and if you happen to like it, there is a great excuse to head on over to the site and stock up on other Cobra and SVT collectibles.
-Thanks to the stores proprietor, Marcie, for letting me add the prototype to my Cobra - it really is nice looking!
+Thanks to the stores proprietor, Marcie, for letting me add the prototype to my Cobra - it really was a perfect addition.

 My last unique item, again from FRPP and for the Eaton housing, was the "Cobra" pulley cover.
-The one I happened to snag is interesting since it is bare steel with a brushed finish, whereas the norm for them through Ford Racing was, I believe, a chrome finish.
-They used to be available as M-2301-J, and even though the stock photo could almost pass as a bare version, all the other ones I have seen were definitely chrome.
-I couldn't be sure if there was an update at some point, but mine definitely looks great, especially since I still can use it on the snout of the Eaton supercharger.
+The one I had was interesting since it is bare steel with a brushed finish, whereas the norm for them through Ford Racing was a chrome finish.
+They used to be available as M-2301-J, and even though the stock photo could almost pass as bare, all the other ones I have seen were definitely chrome.
 It's also worth pointing out that it contains the strut that actually attaches to the front of the blower, whereas the chrome one apparently left that out and was only attached with the two lower bolts.
 With the new Whipple taking over, I'll be sad to see this go, but it sure looked great while it was there!

 Note: For some more trivia, the un-painted pulley covers apparently existed very early in the program on the Pre-Production cars (also shown on my Background page).
 Where that changed is anybody's guess, but it is most likely one of those minute items that will never be figured out.
 If someone out there knows, it would be neat to find out the story there.